remirobert/Camembert/README.md

 }
 ```

-To get an accurate table of elements in a list, you must provide a SQL query.
-Above all, the name of the table, which is used to create objects automatically.
-You absolutely have a class corespondant to your table, as in the examples above.
+To get an accurate list of elements in a table, you must provide a **SQL query**.
+Above all, the **name of the table**, which is used to create objects automatically.
+You absolutely have a **class** corespondant to your table, as in the examples above.

-The objects list, is universal (AnyObject), but all objects are created from your class, so you can cast it.
+The objects list, is **universal** (AnyObject), but all objects are created from your class, so you can cast it.